12 CBSE NCERT Political Science 7 Regional Aspirations

 Q4

-Which of the following was NOT among the major issues India had to cope with immediately after Independence, as mentioned in the text?
+Which of the following was NOT listed as a difficult issue India coped with immediately after Independence?

 A Partition